About

 After applying

-Applicants will be informed of their application status by July 15.
+Applicants will be informed of their application status by mid-April.
 To accept an offer of admission, applicants must pay a non-refundable deposit of 15% of tuition by the deadline stated in the offer letter.
 The deposit will be applied towards tuition fees at the time of registration.
 Applicants who withdraw their admission acceptance after paying the fee forfeit the deposit.

 Important dates